ardunn/dex/README.md

 `dion`'s system for choosing work tasks is built on a few core assumptions:

 1. Choosing what to work on is hard, especially when you have many projects and tasks.
-2. Your time is best spent working on one task (or group of highly related tasks) until it is done, rather than skipping between tasks.
+2. Your time is best spent working on one task (or group of highly related tasks) until it is done, rather than skipping between tasks (AKA "deep work")
-3. Tasks have higher and lower priorities.
+3. Tasks have higher and lower priorities, meaning some need to be done before others.

-Based on your schedule, dion chooses the most important task
+Based on your schedule, dion ranks tasks based on the priorities and statuses (among other attributes) of all available tasks.
+The idea is that all the human effort required to prioritize work is done when you enter new tasks, and dion handles the rest on a daily basis.